Danilich1994/linux-basics/README.md

 You can learn more about programming the shell by reading its manual page `man sh`.
 The more advanced `bash` shell is documented in `man bash`.

-What Is My Computer Doing?[¶](#what-is-my-computer-doing "Permalink to this headline")
+What Is My Computer Doing?(#what-is-my-computer-doing "Permalink to this headline")
 --------------------------------------------------------------------------------------

 You can check your RAM usage, CPU usage, and processes currently running by using `htop`: